Gwen McCrae: 1980s–1990s

-After TK Records collapsed, McCrae moved to New Jersey and signed with Atlantic Records, recording two albums and saw one of her singles, "Funky Sensation", reach #22 on the R&B chart in 1981.
-In 1982, she had a moderate R&B hit with "Keep the Fire Burning".
-She continued to record and some of her earlier recordings on the UK's Northern Soul scene maintained her popularity as a live act in Europe.
-McCrae moved back to the United States, to Florida, recorded a one-off single for the small Black Jack label in 1984 called "Do You Know What I Mean", and then temporarily retired from the music industry.
+After TK Records collapsed in 1981, McCrae moved to New Jersey and signed with Atlantic Records, recording two albums.
+Her song "Funky Sensation" reached number 22 on the Billboard Hot Soul Singles chart in 1981 and is considered her final successful song in the US.
+In 1982, she released the disco song "Keep the Fire Burning", which peaked at number five on the Billboard Dance Club chart and was a hit in UK dance clubs.
+Some of her earlier recordings on the UK's Northern Soul scene maintained her popularity as a live act in Europe.
+In 1984, McCrae moved back to Florida and recorded a one-off single for the small Black Jack label called "Do You Know What I Mean", then temporarily retired from the music industry.

 McCrae traveled to the UK to record a couple of singles for Rhythm King Records in 1987.
 She also recorded an album for a British label called Homegrown Records in 1996, titled Girlfriend's Boyfriend.
-Upon returning to the U.S., she signed with the revived Goldwax label, distributed by Ichiban Records, and recorded another album, Psychic Hot Line.
+Upon returning to the US, she signed with the revived Goldwax label, distributed by Ichiban Records, and recorded another album, Psychic Hot Line.

 In 1999, the French house music duo Cassius released the single "Feeling for You", which sampled the vocals of McCrae's "All This Love That I'm Giving".
 It was a Top 20 hit on the UK Singles Chart.
 The track also appeared on Cassius' album, 1999.
 In 1999, her single "Funky Sensation" was sampled in the German single "Get Up," by DJ Thomilla featuring Afrob.